Massachusetts Sports Betting & Online Gambling: What's Legal in 2026?

 Caesars Sportsbook: High-Value Rewards & Odds Boosts

-• Daily Boosts: Most aggressive odds modifications in the market.
+• Daily Boosts: Most frequent odds modifications in the market.

 BetMGM Sportsbook: Parlay Innovation & MGM Rewards

-• Edit My Bet: Unique control over active wagers.
+• Edit My Bet: Unique mid-wager control for active bets.

-• MGM Rewards: Casino resort points integration with MGM Springfield.
+• MGM Rewards: Points integration with MGM Springfield in Western MA.

 History & Timeline of Gambling Regulation in Massachusetts